rohinibarla/rohinibarla.github.io/_posts/2020-10-27-gitam-students-questions-01.md

 The way you learn makes it all difficult or easy.
 Once you can follow a process, you can surely become comfortable with how to code.
 One of the books I recommend is [Think Python](https://greenteapress.com/wp/think-python-2e/).
 Start using the book and learn.
 You will find it easy.

-If you need the best support in learning, you can check the [Coding Empowerment](https://enhance42.com/programs/coding-empowerment/) program.
+If you need the best support in learning, you can check the [Gateway to R&D](https://enhance42.com/programs/gateway-rnd-step-01/) program.

 **Do extreme Maths is involved in CSE?**